 “I just need a few more minutes.
 I’m going to be fine.
-I must find my daughter.”
+Have to find my daughter.”

 Kappa grabbed her hand.
 “I’m going with you.
 I can find Piper easier than anyone.
 Watch.”
 His body began to tremble, then it throbbed, and within a few seconds, he was no longer visible.